everii-Group/mocoapp-api-docs/sections/project_contracts.md

 ## DELETE /projects/{id}/contracts/{id}

+{: .note }
-⚠ Deleting a staff assignment on a project is only possible as long as no hours are tracked from this person.
+Deleting a staff assignment on a project is only possible as long as no hours are tracked from this person.

 ```bash
 curl -X DELETE \